SirBob01/Dynamo-Engine/README.md

 These features allow it to be used as a framework for general multimedia applications.

 For a more in-depth look at the engine's components, visit the [__wiki__](https://github.com/SirBob01/Dynamo-Engine/wiki).

+## Rationale

+I built this because I've always wanted to understand how game engines worked under the hood.
+This is mostly a learning exercise, but I also use it for my personal projects because of its flexibility and reusability.

 ## Dependencies